skuid/skuid-labs/reports/contributing-to-github/README.md

 # Instructions

+## Instructions

 **Step 1.
 Go to the SkuidLabs repo.**

 Remember:  https://github.com/skuid/skuid-labs

 **Step 2.
-Create a new branch.**
+Create a new branch or select your existing one.**

+Don't try to edit documents in the `master` branch.
+This is bad practice, and our repo doesn't allow it anyway.

-- Open the branch selector button and type name of a new branch (or select the branch you were already working on).
+Instead, **open the branch selector button** and type the name of a new branch.
+You'll see an option to create a new branch if the name you entered matches no existing branches.
+Of course, you can also select a branch you were already working on.
-- Don't try to edit documents in Master.

 ![](./NewBranch.png)